cloudaware/compliance-policies/ce/ca/azure/virtual-machine/trusted-launch/description.md

 ## Impact

 Secure Boot and vTPM are not currently supported for Azure Generation 1 VMs.

-IMPORTANT: Before enabling Secure Boot and vTPM on a Generation 2 VM which does not already have both enabled, it is highly recommended to create a restore point of the VM prior to remediation.
+**IMPORTANT**: Before enabling Secure Boot and vTPM on a Generation 2 VM which does not already have both enabled, it is highly recommended to create a restore point of the VM prior to remediation.

 ## Audit